darthwalsh/bin/apps/StarredContactSnoozer.md

 1. [ ] Figure out API call to automate toggling starred [[#AI-Generated Gemini suggestion to change stars]]
 2. [ ] Automate a cronjob schedule based on [[CalendarTriggers]]

+## Similar apps
+- [Smart Contact Reminder](https://smartcontactreminder.barta.me/) lets you logs notes for each contact, and set reminders to call people on regular basis

 ## API to toggle Stars
 App Script used to have Contacts service, but now wants you to use People API https://developers.google.com/apps-script/advanced/people